dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 For a new classification task, we can simply use the off-the-shelf features of a state-of-the-art CNN pre-trained on ImageNet and train a new model on these extracted features.

 Taking the example of our dataset, where pretrained model has already seen bunch of cats and dogs from Imagenet dataset and now the model is somewhat adept to know difference between cats and dogs and many other different things from Imagenet dataset.
-So, if we just train the pretrain model with our new dataset of just cats and dogs, the model has already learned how different types of dogs and cats looks like.
-Building on these knowledge of pretrained model, new model learns to classify the new dataset very quickly.
+So, if we just train the pretrain model with our new dataset of just cats and dogs, the model has already learned how different breeds of dogs and cats looks like.
+Building on these knowledge of what pretrained model has learned, transferring these to a new model, it learns to classify the new dataset very quickly.

 <p align="center">
 <img src='/images/transfer_learning_files/transfer_learning.png' width="60%"/>